 Google My Business & Bing Places

 These are Google and Bing’s directory listings for business owners that allow your business to show up on Google Maps and Bing Maps, and display essential contact information and hours of operation.
 There is a process to register and verify your address and contact information.
-Once verified you will be able to update your hours of operation, include a description of your business, add your business category, upload photos, post updates on specials or news content, receive messages and more.
+Once verified, you will be able to update your hours of operation, include a description of your business, add your business category, upload photos, post updates on specials or news, receive messages, and more.
 This is an excellent source of website traffic as these business listings show up in a prominent location within Google search results.

 Google Search Console & Bing Webmaster Tools

-In order for Google and Bing to know when you update your website with new pages and content you need to create a system in place that allows them to know where all your content exists.
+In order for Google and Bing to know when you update your website with new pages and content, you need to create a system that allows them to know where all your content exists.
 The proper way to do this is by setting up what's called a sitemap.
-Sitemaps are lists of pages that are located on your website and when you updated your pages last.
+Sitemaps are lists of pages that are located on your website and information on when you last updated your pages.
 Ideally, your website has a dynamic sitemap that will automatically update whenever you add new content to your website.
-Once you have your sitemap created you'll want to link it up with Google & Bing.
-There is a verification process involved and once you are verified you'll be able to tell them where your sitemap is located so that Google & Bing can visit it periodically to check for new content so the new content can be indexed in their search results.
+Once you have your sitemap created, you'll want to link it up with Google and Bing.
+There is a verification process involved and once you are verified, you'll be able to tell them where your sitemap is located so that Google and Bing can visit it periodically to check for new content and index the new content in their search results.

 Meta Tag Optimization

 When doing a search in Google, all the results that show up contain meta data.
-The blue colored link is the Meta Title tag, the text below the title is the description tag and the keywords are a factor of how Google ranks your website in it's search results.
+The meta title tag (blue-colored link), the meta description tag (text below the title), and the meta keywords are all factored into how Google ranks your website in its search results.

 Google AdWords Extensions

 AdWords has some advanced features to get the most out of your advertising campaign.
 These extensions often require other Google services to be registered first before you can implement them.
-AdWords location extension for example integrates your Google My Business listing content directly into your AdWords campaign.
-Callouts extension feature one or two word titles that describe reasons why someone should visit or do business with your company.
-Call extension add your phone number directly into your ads so people can call you directly from their mobile device without even visiting your website.
+An AdWords location extension, for example, integrates your Google My Business listing content directly into your AdWords campaign.
+Callouts extensions feature one- or two-word titles that describe reasons why someone should visit or do business with your company.
+Call extensions add your phone number directly into your ads so that people can call you directly from their mobile devices without even visiting your website.
 You can also set the time of day that this extension is displayed so that your call extension ads are only shown during business hours when you are available to answer these calls.

-There are a couple ways to setup Google Remarketing.
-If you already have Google Analytics installed on your website this is the easiest way to set up Remarketing.
-There is a setting within Google Analytics to create your audience and activate Remarketing within your Analytics profile.
-Or you can activate it by installing a remarketing tag from Google AdWords.
-How it works is a user visits your website, this installs a tracking code on their web browser.
-When this user visits other Google partnered websites your banner or text ad is displayed reminding them about your business, product or services.
-When they click on this ad they are redirected back to your website.
+There are a couple ways to set up Google Remarketing.
+If you already have Google Analytics installed on your website, this is the easiest way to set up Remarketing.
+There are settings within Google Analytics to create your audience and activate Remarketing within your Analytics profile.
+Or, you can activate it by installing a remarketing tag from Google AdWords.
+When a user visits your website, this installs a tracking code on their web browser.
+Then, when this user visits other Google-partnered websites, your banner or text ad is displayed, reminding them about your business, product, or services.
+When they click on this ad, they are redirected back to your website.

 This operates just like Google Remarketing.
-Facebook retargeting pixel is added to your website and when a visitor lands on your website this tracking code is added to their web browser.
-When this user visits Facebook next your ad is displayed to them to get them to come back to your website.
-Both Google Remarketing and Facebook Retargeting are excellent ways to gain more exposure for your band and increase touch points with prospective buyers.
-You can also include different call to actions or offers to these people if you like to get them to take action on the next step in your sales cycle.
+A Facebook retargeting pixel is added to your website, and when a visitor lands on your website, this tracking code is added to their web browser.
+When this user visits Facebook next, your ad is displayed to them to get them to come back to your website.
+Both Google Remarketing and Facebook Retargeting are excellent ways to gain more exposure for your brand and increase touch points with prospective buyers.
+You can also include different calls-to-action or offers to these people to get them to take action on the next step in your sales cycle.

-Once your advertising campaigns are setup and running, your campaigns will need to be modified and enhanced based on user behavior from your initial setup.
-No Internet marketing campaign when you first launch will be perfect.
-The longer you are running your campaign and the more tweaks you are doing to your keywords and ads the more conversions you should be doing over time.
-When you have your goal tracking setup with Analytics you can import these goals into your AdWords campaigns to find out which keywords are bringing you in conversions (calls from website, calls from ads, inquiry forms, emails from website, etc).
-The more data you receive the better you can optimize your campaigns.
-Optimization includes adding more keywords, removing or pausing keywords, creating more ads, pausing or removing ads, creating new Ad Groups, adding landing pages, etc. One of the biggest optimization techniques is adding more negative keywords.
+Once your advertising campaigns are set up and running, your campaigns will need to be modified and enhanced based on user behavior from your initial setup.
+No Internet marketing campaign will be perfect when you first launch.
+The longer you are running your campaign and the more you tweak your keywords and ads, the more conversions you should see over time.
+When you have your goal tracking set up with Analytics, you can import these goals into your AdWords campaigns to find out which keywords are bringing you conversions (calls from website, calls from ads, inquiry forms, emails from website, etc.) The more data you receive, the better you can optimize your campaigns.
+Optimization includes adding more keywords, removing or pausing keywords, creating more ads, pausing or removing ads, creating new ad groups, adding landing pages, etc. One of the biggest optimization techniques is adding more negative keywords.
 Negative keywords are keywords that you don't want to display your ads for.
-Once you see what people are searching for you'll realize there's a lot of keywords that over time can be added to the negative keywords list.
-Pay Per Click optimization is a monthly on-going process that should prove to continually make your campaigns more efficient over time.
+Once you see what people are searching for, you'll realize there are a lot of keywords that can be added to the negative keywords list over time.
+Pay-per-click optimization is a monthly ongoing process that should prove to continually make your campaigns more efficient over time.